Container Support with fal

 fal run test_container.py

-This example demonstrates how to leverage Docker containers in fal, enabling customized execution environments for your functions.
+This example demonstrates how to leverage Docker containers in fal, enabling customized execution environments for your apps.
 For more details and advanced usage, refer to the fal Container Documentation.